jjherscheid/ts-mocks/README.md

 ## Why?

-When creating Unit Tests with Typescript / Angular most of the examples use a Mock object created your self like:
+When creating Unit Tests with Typescript / Angular most of the examples on the internet use a Mock class that must be created.
+A Mock class looks like this:

 ```javascript